CSC-ASU/simmelian-backbone/README.md

 * [Pandas](https://pandas.pydata.org/) 1.4.3

 ## Running the Code
 The code assumes as input an edgelist in .csv format.
 The first two columns of the .csv must contain two node labels that define the edge.
-Additional columns may contain additional edge-related atrributes (such as weight) but these are not considered in the calculations.
-The script will output all of the edges' input values with calculated backbone values added.
+Additional columns may contain edge-related atrributes (such as weight) but these are not considered in the calculations.
+The script will output all of the edges' input values with calculated backbone strength and inclusion values added.
 To run the script:
 >python3 backbone.py [--argument1=value, --argument2=value ...]